 My approach to studying N cycling hot spots was to use a variety of measurement techniques that spanned different timescales and apply these techniques spatially across my study site.
 These techniques included digging up soil cores, incubating those soil cores in the ground, deploying nitrogen-collecting resins and analyzing overall concentrations and isotopic ratios of nitrogen in the soil.
 We used did lots of GPS work (see large yellow antenna above) to keep track of the locations of thousands of samples.

 The largest pool of nitrogen in this ecosystem and most ecosystems is by far the soil organic matter.
-For the purposes of this talk I focused on this pool and the short-term inorganic pool, leaving out the resins (yearlong deployment) and two-week incubations for the sake of time.
+For the purposes of this talk I focus on this pool and the short-term inorganic pool, leaving out the resins (yearlong deployment) and two-week incubations for the sake of time.

 Despite the interesting patterns in the heavy fraction, and the difference in the levels of heterogeneity between the two fractions, these data did not suggest the presence of long-term hot spots of N cycling in particular locations across the landscape.
 The values were relatively normally distributed, with no values exceeding my mathematical definition of a hot spot (more details on the math here).

 Compared with the soil organic matter, the soil inorganic pools are much more dynamic, turning over in a matter of hours or days.
-This is where N cycling hot spots—disproportionately high values—are typically observed.
+This is where N cycling hot spots disproportionately high values are typically observed.

 And indeed, when I measured the size of the inorganic N pool across my study site, first over the course of a month in July 2007, and then all in one day on July 30, 2008, I found that, for example on July 30, 19% of the samples accounted for 64% of the total inorganic N that was observed that day.
 However, that still leaves 36% of the samples in non hotspot locations, so we cannot simply find the hot spots and use them as an estimate of the total N available.
+Here are the published findings.

 So, here are some conclusions from looking for hot spots in the SOM and inorganic N pools.
 But what about the locations of the hotspots?
 Can they be predicted based on other factors?